datalad/datalad/paper.md

 [comment1]: <> (TODO: probably here cite some examples of scientific papers in the wild which used DataLad)

-DataLad can be used as an independent tool as used by scientists to access and/or manage data (see e.g. @Wittkuhn_2021, @datasets:LAAC-LSCP) or as a core technology behind another tool or a larger platform.
+DataLad can be used as an independent tool to access and manage data (see e.g. @Wittkuhn_2021, @datasets:LAAC-LSCP) or as a core technology behind another tool or a larger platform.
-[TemplateFlow](http://templateflow.github.io/) [@Ciric_2021] uses DataLad for the management of existing and orchestration of new submissions of neuroimaging templates.
+[TemplateFlow](http://templateflow.github.io/) [@Ciric_2021] uses DataLad for the management of neuroimaging templates.
 [OpenNeuro](http://openneuro.org) uses DataLad for data logistics with data deposition to a public S3 bucket.
 [CONP-PCNO](https://github.com/CONP-PCNO/) adopts aforementioned features for modular composition and nesting to deliver a rich collection of datasets with public or restricted access to data.
 [ReproMan](http://reproman.repronim.org) integrates with DataLad to provide version control and data logistics.